COSIMA/cosima-recipes/README.md

 This directory contains a number of examples which are valuable, but not commented sufficiently to make it into DocumentedExamples.
 An aspirational goal is to eliminate this class of example.

 ## Sandbox
 See here for a hotch-potch of old and new contributed files that may or not be useful or operational.
-Use at your own risk!
+Use at your own risk

-Claire's copy